haskell-distributed/distributed-process/tutorials/ch-tutorial4.md

 In terms of code for the client then, that's all there is to it!
-Note that the type signature we expose to our consumers is specific, and that we do not expose them to either arbitrary messages arriving in their mailbox or to exceptions being thrown in their thread.
-Instead we return an `Either`.
+Note that the type signature we expose to our consumers is specific, and that we do not expose them to arbitrary messages arriving in their mailbox.
+Note that if a `call` fails, a `ProcessExitException` will be thrown in the caller's thread (since the implementation calls `die` if it detects that the server has died before replying).
+Other variations of `call` exist that return a `Maybe` or an `Either ExitReason a` instead of making the caller's process exit.

-One very important thing about this approach is that if the server replies with some other type (i.e., a type other than `Either String a`) then our client will be blocked indefinitely!
-We could alleviate this by using a typed channel as we saw previously with our math server, but there's little point since we're in total charge of both client and server.
+Note that if the server replies to this call with some other type (i.e., a type other than `Either String a`) then our client will be blocked indefinitely!
+We could alleviate this by using a typed channel as we saw previously with our math server, but there's little point since we're in total charge of both the client and the server's code.

 ### Implementing the server

-Back on the server, we write a function that takes our state and an input message - in this case, the `Closure` we've been sent - and have that update the process' state and possibility launch the task if we have enough spare capacity.
+To implement the server, we'll need to hang on to some internal state.
+As well as knowing our queue's size limit, we will need to track the _active_ tasks we're currently running.
+Each task will be submitted as a `Closure (Process a)` and we'll need to spawn the task (asynchronously), handle the result (once the closure has run to completion) and communicate the result (or failure) to the original caller.

+This means our pool state will need to be parameterised by the result type it will accept in its closures.
+So now we have the beginnings of our state type:

 {% highlight haskell %}
-data Pool a = Pool a
+data BlockingQueue a = BlockingQueue
 {% endhighlight %}

-I've called the state type `Pool` as we're providing a fixed size resource pool from the consumer's perspective.
-We could think of this as a bounded queue, latch or barrier of sorts, but that conflates the example a bit too much.
-We parameterise the state by the type of data that can be returned by submitted tasks.

-The updated pool must store the task **and** the caller (so we can reply once the task is complete).
-The `ManagedProcess.Server` API will provide us with a `Recipient` value which can be used to reply to the caller at a later time, so we'll make use of that here.
+### Making use of Async

+So **how** can we execute this `Closure (Process a)` without blocking the server process itself?
+We can use the `Control.Distributed.Process.Platform.Async` API to execute each task asynchronously and provide a means for waiting on the result.

+In order to use an `Async` handle to get the result of the computation once it's complete, we'll have to hang on to a reference.
+We also need a way to associate the submitter with the handle, so we end up with one field for the active (running) tasks and another for the queue of accepted (but inactive) ones, as expected.

+Since we cannot wait on all these `Async` handles at once whilst we're supposed to be accepting new messages from clients - actually, /async/ does provide an API for multiplexing on async results, but that's no use here - instead we will monitor the async tasks and pull the results when we receive their monitor signals.
+So for the active tasks, we'll need to store a `MonitorRef` and a reference to the original caller, plus the async handle itself.
+We'll use a simple association list for this state, though we should probably use a more optimal data structure eventually.

+For the tasks that we cannot execute immediately (i.e., when we reach the queue's size limit), we hold the client ref and the closure, but no monitor ref.
+We'll use a data structure that support FIFO ordering semantics for this, since that's probably what clients will expect of something calling itself a "queue".

 {% highlight haskell %}
-acceptTask :: Serializable a
-           => Pool a
-           -> Recipient
-           -> Closure (Process a)
-           -> Process (Pool a)
+data BlockingQueue a = BlockingQueue {
+    poolSize :: SizeLimit
+  , active   :: [(MonitorRef, CallRef (Either ExitReason a), Async a)] , accepted :: Seq (CallRef (Either ExitReason a), Closure (Process a)) }
 {% endhighlight %}

-For our example we will avoid using even vaguely exotic types to manage our process' internal state, and stick to simple property lists.
-This is hardly efficient, but that's fine for a test/demo.
+Our queue-like behaviour is fairly simple to define using `Data.Sequence`:

 {% highlight haskell %}
+enqueue :: Seq a -> a -> Seq a
-data Pool a = Pool {
+enqueue s a = a <| s

-    poolSize :: PoolSize
-  , accepted :: [(Recipient, Closure (Process a))]
-  } deriving (Typeable)
+dequeue :: Seq a -> Maybe (a, Seq a) dequeue s = maybe Nothing (\(s' :> a) -> Just (a, s')) $ getR s

+getR :: Seq a -> Maybe (ViewR a) getR s = case (viewr s) of
+    EmptyR -> Nothing
+    a      -> Just a
 {% endhighlight %}

-Given a pool of closures, we must now work out how to execute them on the caller's behalf.

-### Making use of Async

-So **how** can we execute this `Closure (Process a)` without blocking the server process itself?
-We will use the `Control.Distributed.Process.Platform.Async` API to execute each task asynchronously and provide a means for waiting on the result.

-In order to use the `Async` handle to get the result of the computation once it's complete, we'll have to hang on to a reference.
-We also need a way to associate the submitter with the handle, so we end up with one field for the active (running) tasks and another for the queue of accepted (but inactive) ones, like so...
+Now, to turn that `Closure` environment into a thunk we can evaluate, we'll use the built in `unClosure` function, and we'll pass the thunk to `async` and get back a handle to the running async task, which we'll then need to monitor.
+We won't cover the async API in detail here, except to point out that the call to `async` spawns a new process to do the actual work and returns a handle that we can use to query for the result.

 {% highlight haskell %}
-data Pool a = Pool {
-    poolSize :: PoolSize
-  , active   :: [(Recipient, Async a)]
-  , accepted :: [(Recipient, Closure (Process a))]
-  } deriving (Typeable)
-{% endhighlight %}

-To turn that `Closure` environment into a thunk we can evaluate, we'll use the built in `unClosure` function, and we'll pass the thunk to `async` and get back a handle to the async task.

-{% highlight haskell %}
 proc <- unClosure task'
 asyncHandle <- async proc
+ref <- monitorAsync asyncHandle
 {% endhighlight %}

-Of course, we decided not to block on each `Async` handle, and we can't sit in a *loop* polling all the handles representing tasks we're running (since no submissions would be handled whilst we're spinning waiting for results).
-Instead we rely on monitors instead, so we must store a `MonitorRef` in order to know which monitor signal relates to which async task (and recipient).
+We can now implement the `acceptTask` function, which the server will use to handle submitted tasks.
+The signature of our function must be compatible with the message handling API from `ManagedProcess` that we're going to use it with - in this case `handleCallFrom`.
+This variant of the `handleCall` family of functions is specifically intended for use when the server is going to potentially delay its reply, rather than replying immediately.
+It takes an expression that operates over our server's state, a `CallRef` that uniquely identifies the caller and can be used to reply to them later on and the message that was sent to the server - in this case, a `Closure (Process a)`.

+All managed process handler functions must return either a `ProcessAction`, indicating how the server should proceed, or a `ProcessReply`, which combines a `ProcessAction` with a possible reply to one of the `call` derivatives.
+Since we're deferring our reply until later, we will use `noReply_`, which creates a `ProcessAction` for us, telling the server to continue receiving messages.

 {% highlight haskell %}
-data Pool a = Pool {
-    poolSize :: PoolSize
-  , active   :: [(MonitorRef, Recipient, Async a)]
+storeTask :: Serializable a
+          => BlockingQueue a
+          -> CallRef (Either ExitReason a)
-  , accepted :: [(Recipient, Closure (Process a))]
+          -> Closure (Process a)
-  } deriving (Typeable)
-{% endhighlight %}

-Finally we can implement the `acceptTask` function.

-{% highlight haskell %}
+          -> Process (ProcessReply (Either ExitReason a) (BlockingQueue a)) storeTask s r c = acceptTask s r c >>= noReply_

 acceptTask :: Serializable a
-           => Pool a
+           => BlockingQueue a
-           -> Recipient
+           -> CallRef (Either ExitReason a)
            -> Closure (Process a)
-           -> Process (Pool a)
+           -> Process (BlockingQueue a)
-acceptTask s@(Pool sz' runQueue taskQueue) from task' = let currentSz = length runQueue in case currentSz >= sz' of
+acceptTask s@(BlockingQueue sz' runQueue taskQueue) from task' = let currentSz = length runQueue in case currentSz >= sz' of
     True  -> do
-      return $ s { accepted = ((from, task'):taskQueue) }
+      return $ s { accepted = enqueue taskQueue (from, task') }
     False -> do
       proc <- unClosure task'
       asyncHandle <- async proc
       ref <- monitorAsync asyncHandle
-      taskEntry <- return (ref, from, asyncHandle)
+      let taskEntry = (ref, from, asyncHandle)
       return s { active = (taskEntry:runQueue) }
 {% endhighlight %}

 If we're at capacity, we add the task (and caller) to the `accepted` queue, otherwise we launch and monitor the task using `async` and stash the monitor ref, caller ref and the async handle together in the `active` field.
-Prepending to the list of active/running tasks is a somewhat arbitrary choice.
-One might argue that heuristically, the younger a task is the less likely it is that it will run for a long time.
-Either way, I've done this to avoid cluttering the example with data structures, so we can focus on the `ManagedProcess` APIs.

-Now we will write a function that handles the results.
-When a monitor signal arrives, we lookup an async handle that we can use to obtain the result and send it back to the caller.
+Now we must write a function that handles the results of these closures.
+When a monitor signal arrives in our mailbox, we need to lookup the async handle associated with it so as to obtain the result and send it back to the caller.
 Because, even if we were running at capacity, we've now seen a task complete (and therefore reduced the number of active tasks by one), we will also pull off a pending task from the backlog (i.e., accepted), if any exists, and execute it.
-As with the active task list, we're going to take from the backlog in FIFO order, which is almost certainly not what you'd want in a real application, but that's not the point of the example either.

 The steps then, are

-1. find the async handle for the monitor ref
+1. find the async handle for our monitor ref
-2. pull the result out of it
+2. obtain the result using the handle
 3. send the result to the client
 4. bump another task from the backlog (if there is one)
 5. carry on